Brook Waimārama Sanctuary: Reopening

 The sanctuary reopened to the public on Sunday 15 July 2018.
 It featured an outdoor classroom space with electricity for visiting school groups, a wheelchair-accessible loop track, and bridges over the former dams.
 The visitor centre, designed by John Palmer of Palmer & Palmer Architects, had been operating since 2007.
 A wheelchair-accessible bridge was scheduled to be opened in February 2020, but the Sanctuary was forced to temporarily close due to the high summer fire risk.

+In 2024, Tuatara were reintroduced to the sanctuary from captive breeding.